Eigenfunction martingale estimators for interacting particle systems and their mean field limit: Problem setting

 \begin{theorem} Let the assumptions of \cref{thm:main_unbiased} hold with $M = o(\sqrt N)$.
 Then, the estimator $\widehat \theta_{M,N}^J$ is asymptotically normal, i.e.,

 where

 \end{theorem}

-\begin{remark} We note that the technical assumption \eqref{eq:technical_assumption} is not a serious limitation of the validity of the theorem; in fact, it is a nondegeneracy hypothesis which holds true in all nonpathological cases and is equivalent to \cite[Condition 4.2(a)]{KeS99} and \cite[Assumption 3.1]{APZ21}. \end{remark}
+\begin{remark} We note that the technical assumption \eqref{eq:technical_assumption} is not a serious limitation of the validity of the theorem; in fact, it is a nondegeneracy hypothesis which holds true in all nonpathological cases and is equivalent to \cite[Condition 4.2(a)]{KeS99} and \cite[Assumption 3.1]{APZ21}.
+Moreover, it is not necessary to assume that the matrix $\Gamma_0^J$ in \cref{thm:main_normal} is indeed a covariance matrix because, due to the particular form of the estimating function, this follows directly from the central limit theorem as explained in \cite{KeS99}. \end{remark}

 \begin{remark} For the proof of the main results, we need to assume that, roughly speaking, the number of particles goes to infinity faster than the number of observations.
 It is not clear whether this assumption is strictly necessary.
 We expect that noncommutativity issues between the different distinguished limits may arise in the case where the mean field dynamics exhibits phase transitions, i.e., when the stationary state is not unique, see \cite{DGP21}.
 We will study the consequences of this noncommutativity due to phase transitions to the performance of our estimator and, more generally, to the inference problem in future work. \end{remark}